-- 1. Go to the ServiceNow Research Computing Access Request form. - 2.
-Fill out the form, check the acknowledgement box, and click Submit.
+- 1. Visit the ServiceNow RC Access Request form. - 2.
+Complete the form, check the acknowledgment box, and submit it.

-Your request can take up to 24 hours to process after it has been approved by your sponsor (see Sponsor Approval Process below).
-You will receive a confirmation email when your access has been granted.
-After you have access, if you are not familiar with using Discovery, high performance computing, or Linux, you should take one of our training courses.
-See the Research Computing website for more information on our training and services.
+Your request may take up to 24 hours after your sponsor approves it (see Sponsor Approval Process below).
+You will receive an email confirmation when your access has been granted.
+Once you have access, if you are unfamiliar with Discovery, high-performance computing, or Linux, you may want to take one of our training courses.
+Visit the Research Computing website for more information about our training and services.